Full Time, Non-Exempt

-- Assist with legal documents, immigration forms completion and document preparation, under the supervision of attorneys and DOJ Accredited Representatives.
+- Case Management: Assists with client intake, legal documents, immigration forms completion and document preparation, under the supervision of an attorney.
 Maintain paper and electronic case files.

 - Maintain Legal Best Practices: Comply with IIBA’s policies, procedures, protocols, and best practices for non-profit immigration law practice, including legal ramifications, fee collection, maintenance of client files and data for reporting requirements.
 Participate in regular peer review meetings and legal trainings.

 - Client Notification: Assisting with ongoing client communications in person, on phone, and by mail.